Bounds on Unique-Neighbor Codes: Conjecture 1.8 Fails for Sub-Logarithmic eta

-We turn to prove that $u(U_k)\ge 2^{k-1}$ by induction on $k\ge2$.
+We turn to prove that $u(U_k)\ge 2^{k-1}$.
+The proof proceeds by induction on $k\ge2$.
 For $k=2$ the claim clearly holds.
 For the induction step we use the recursive description of $U_{k+1}$ in \cref{sec:construct}.
-Consider a 1-free column set of $U_{k+1}$.
+Consider a $1$-free set of $U_{k+1}$.
 If it contains column $2^k$, then it must include at least $2^k-1$ additional columns (from either side of the column), for a total of at least $2^k$ columns, as claimed.

-Thus it suffices to consider a $1$-free set of columns of the form $L\sqcup R$, where $R,L$ are the subsets of columns from the $2^k-1$ rightmost, leftmost ones (respectively).
-By the induction hypothesis $|R|\ge 2^{k-1}$.
-For every $r\in R$, one of its first (upper) $2^k-1$ coordinates contains a $1$.
-Since column $2^k$ is absent from $L\sqcup R$, the (unique) matching column from the $2^k-1$ leftmost columns should be included in $L$, in order for $L\sqcup R$ to be 1-free.
+Thus it suffices to consider a $1$-free set of columns of the form $L\sqcup R$, where $R,L$ are the subsets of columns from the $2^k-1$ rightmost, leftmost ones, respectively.
+Using the recursive definition in \cref{recurse:u}, we have $|R|\ge 2^{k-1}$ by the induction hypothesis.
+Furthermore, for every $r\in R$, one of its first (upper) $2^k-1$ coordinates contains a $1$.
+Since column $2^k$ is absent from $L\sqcup R$, the (unique) matching column from the $2^k-1$ leftmost columns should be included in $L$, in order for $L\sqcup R$ to be a $1$-free set.
 It follows that $|L\sqcup R|\ge2^k$, completing the proof. \end{proof}